BasicWolf/archived-kaylee/doc/loading.rst

 Loading Settings
 ----------------

-There are two ways of loading the settings in Kaylee: loading them from a Python module or loading them from a Python class.
+There are three ways of loading the settings in Kaylee: loading them from a Python module (directly or indirectly) or loading them from a Python class.
-The only requirement for the "module" approach is to set the :py:const:`loader.SETTINGS_ENV_VAR` environmental variable with the absolute path to the settings file::
+The only requirement for the "indirect module" approach is to set the :py:const:`loader.SETTINGS_ENV_VAR` environmental variable with the absolute path to the settings file::